Kharagpur railway division

-Kharagpur railway division is one of the four railway divisions under South Eastern Railway zone of Indian Railways.
+Kharagpur railway division is one of the four railway divisions under the jurisdiction of South Eastern Railway zone of the Indian Railways.
 This railway division was formed on 14 April 1952 and its headquarters are located at Kharagpur in the state of West Bengal of India.

+The division has a number of railway lines under it, which extend in many directions.